Amira 150 and Amira 300 (Moclobemide)

 Drug Interactions

-Many medications can interfere with Amira and affect how it works.
-Always tell your doctor about all medicines, vitamins, and supplements you are taking.
+Many medicines can interfere with Amira and affect how it works.
+Always tell your doctor about all medicines, vitamins, or supplements you're taking.

-Blood Pressure: Moclobemide may cause an additional drop in blood pressure if you are taking metoprolol.
+Blood Pressure: Moclobemide may cause an additional drop in blood pressure if you're taking metoprolol.

 - Cimetidine